-The Anchor Archive Zine Library has been hosting a zine fair in Halifax since 1999, as part of the Halifax Pop Explosion, a week-long independent music festival that happens every October.
+The Anchor Archive Zine Library has been hosting a zine fair in Halifax since 1999.
 The Zine Fair brings zine-makers, zine distros, bookstores, small press publishers, comic artists, print-makers, authors, and musicians from all over the Maritimes and beyond to sell and trade their creations.

 Like us on Facebook to hear more news and updates!

 The 2017 Halifax Zine Fair was on Saturday, October 21st at the Halifax North Memorial Public Library.

 Bruce Barber's NSCAD Printed Matter Class - www.brucebarber.ca